-Outside the station on the Amsterdam side, there are trams, buses and a tourism kiosk.
+There are trams, buses, and a tourism kiosk outside the station on the Amsterdam side.
 Everything you need when you arrive in a new city is right in front of you.
 If only it were this easy in all the places.
 You can walk to your hotel or take public transit to your accommodations.
 Visiting Amsterdam is so easy right from the start.

 The city can get very touristy so if you’re looking for a more authentic experience, explore the city beyond its touristy core.
 Amsterdam is a beautiful city, and you can find unique gems away from the rowdy tourists swarming the Red Light District.

 Visiting Amsterdam for architecture